Gozala/workspace/pages/did%3Amailto.md

 - The format for the `did:mailto` method conforms to the [[DID-CORE](https://w3c-ccg.github.io/did-method-key/#bib-did-core)] specification and is simple.
 It consists of the  `did:mailto`  prefix, followed by a valid email address as per [rfc6854](https://datatracker.ietf.org/doc/html/rfc6854) specification

+  The ABNF for the key format is described below:
+-